Sarah627/Java_miniatures/README.md

 Caution ⚠

-> characters must be surrounded by single quotes while Strings must be surrounded by double quotes, thus "S" is a String and 'S' is a character my this is not important in other languages like: Python but here it's essential to differentiate between them as java s a strongly static typed language
+> characters must be surrounded by single quotes while Strings must be surrounded by double quotes, thus "S" is a String and 'S' is a character my this is not important in other languages like: Python but here it's essential to differentiate between them as Java s a strongly static typed language

 If you are not a computer science student ,or you are not familiar with the idea of how computers deals with data, so expand this section, if you are familiar go to the next points